Deraen/dspmgr/README.md

 - Keep one display always enabled
   - i3 will close there is no active output
   - generally this might be problem when you dock laptop and disable laptops display and enable two external monitors
+- Match displays by regex
+  - Refer to matched name from `right-of` etc. options

 ## Usage